junbo-wang-plus/UCLA_AOS_C204_Junbo_Wang/README.md

 The drop in model performance in both cross-testing cases further prove that in order to obtain a comprehensive model, the selection of training data needs to consider seasonal variation to account for the variable likelihood of pollution events during different parts of the year.

-In conclusion, several machine learning models were used to estimate local air quality from AOD measurements and meteorological conditions.
+In conclusion, several machine learning models were used to estimate local daily average air quality from ground-based AOD measurements and meteorological conditions.
 The decision tree model proved to have the best performance.
-Results from models trained on data obtained from different months of 2022 show that the daily average AQI is dominated by meteorological conditions and elevation.
-AOD measurements are important during the months when there are more pollution events.
+Results from models trained on data obtained from different months of 2022 show that the daily average AQI is mainly affected by meteorological conditions and elevation.
+AOD measurements are more important during the months when there are more pollution events.

 ## References
 <a id="1">[1]</a>